 Vendor Briefing Process and Typical Lead Time

-Within one business day of submitting your completed application, your request is assigned to a vendor briefing specialist who will e-mail you point of contact information for processing and a reference number for tracking.
-To gauge analysts interest the specialist will disseminate your request to the relevant analysts who will typically respond to the briefings team with Yes or No to your request within 2-3 business days.
+Within one business day of submitting your completed application, your request is assigned to a Vendor Briefing specialist who will email you point of contact information for processing and a reference number for tracking.
+To gauge analyst interest, the specialist will disseminate your request to the relevant analysts who will typically respond to the briefings team with Yes or No to your request within two to three business days.
 Lead times for scheduling analyst accepted briefings are dependent upon analyst responsiveness and availability and are typically scheduled 2-4 weeks out.
-The lead time significantly increases for requests exceeding 2 analysts or when a Gartner or industry event is taking place.
+The lead time significantly increases for requests exceeding two analysts or when a Gartner or industry event is taking place.

 Typical Venue for a Vendor Briefing

-Vendor briefings are typically 30-60 minutes in length with 1-2 analysts and are conducted via phone using Gartner's web conferencing platform.
+Vendor Briefings are typically 30 to 60 minutes in length with 1-2 analysts and are conducted via phone using Gartner's web conferencing platform.
 Dialing instructions are provided upon analyst confirmation.
 Audio briefings are recorded and accessible by Gartner analysts after the call.
 Face-to-face briefings are infrequent and are scheduled at the analyst's discretion and based upon analyst travel requirements.

 The best approach is to provide the analysts with a concise story that clearly presents all your major points in less than five minutes.
 Who are you?
 What does your company do and why is it worth investigating?
 What services and products do you offer?
 Why do your customers buy your product or service?
 What business problems does it solve?
 What differentiates your product from existing products and services?
 Where do you fit in the market relative to your top competitors?
 When will you complete your next important milestones?
 More information on how to effectively interact with Gartner and deliver compelling briefing presentations to analysts can be found below: